AlexDo12/Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-- Bitonic Sort:
+- Bitonic Sort: Alex Do
-- Sample Sort:
+- Sample Sort: Alex Byrd
-- Merge Sort:
+- Merge Sort: Jose Rojo
-- Radix Sort:
+- Radix Sort: Matthew Livesay

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes